 The overall size is slightly smaller than the bread boxes my boss made.
 This was largely determined by the scraps I was able to gather, so you can adjust the size to fit your material if necessary.

 Note that the parts are sized such that the angles are all on even increments of 15 degrees.
 I was fairly new to cutting chamfers on a table saw and this really simplified things for me.

 The whole thing is assembled using wood glue and finish nails.
 Most hardwoods, especially oak, need to be pre-drilled for nails to prevent splitting.
 Otherwise, a pneumatic pin nailer is an ideal way to go.

 For the bottom, I used only glue because I added it after the finish was applied.
 I stained the oak and then sealed it with polyurethane and didn't want to mask off the melamine.

 For hardware, just about any small hinge will do.
 The knob is also a matter of personal preference.
 It just so happens that I found hinges and a knob at Rockler that are almost identical to those I used originally.

-To view the bread box plans just click on the link below.
+To view the bread box plans either click on the image to the left, or just click here.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.